-All parents are members of the St Kieran's P & F Association.
+All parents are members of the St Kieran's Parents and Friends Association.
 The P & F meet on the second Tuesday of each month at 7pm in the library.
 Parents are most welcome to attend meetings and gatherings.
-The P & F aims to assist the school in providing extra benefits through grant applications, fundraising and other means of support whilst working in partnership with the school leadership team. .
+The P & F aims to assist the school in providing extra benefits through grant applications, fundraising and other means of support whilst working in partnership with the school leadership team.
+Along with the tuckshop and uniform shop, the P & F is proud of past achievements which include fridges and air conditioning in all classrooms and improvements to the school oval.